Dev-Clair/student_management_system/README.md

-# Student Records Management System
+# Student Grade Management System

-The Student Records Management System is a simple web application built using PHP and MYSQL.
-It allows you to manage student records, including adding new students, updating their information, and deleting records.
+The Student Grade Management System is a simple web application built using PHP, Boostrap and MYSQL.
+It allows you to manage student grades, including adding new students, updating their information, and deleting records.

 ## Features

-- Add new students with their name, class, registration number -assigned internally using the php in-built time() function-, and grade.
+- Add new students with their name, class, registration number -assigned internally using the php in-built time() function.
 - View a list of all students with their details.
+- View the coursename and modules offered by each student.
+- Add student grade and review performance.
-- Delete student's from the records.
+- Delete student's record.
 - Update student's information.

 ## Installation